callmenerd/robotic_lab/README.md

 This repository contains a collection of my embedded systems projects, focused on **robotics** and **real-time microcontroller programming**.
 It includes:

 - 🧠 Custom Arduino libraries for modular motor control, encoder feedback, IMU sensor filtering, etc.
-- 🤖 Full project source codes for robots (e.g., X-Drive autonomous robot).
+- 🤖 Open to public project source codes for robots (e.g., X-Drive autonomous robot).
 - 🧩 Real-time ROS node implementations for robotic control (ROS2 compatible).
 - 🧪 Tools and examples for sensor calibration, filtering, and PID tuning.